Australia, Indonesia seek to patch up wounds over military row

 Australian Defence Minister Marise Payne expressed regrets and promised a thorough investigation of the row, which highlighted the sometimes prickly relationship between the neighbours.

-Indonesian President Joko Widodo said ties with Australia were "still in a fine condition" and that his defence minister and military chief had been asked to investigate.
+"I think relations between us and Australia are still in good condition, perhaps it's only at the operational level that needs to be looked at so as not to worsen the situation," Indonesian President Joko Widodo told reporters in Jakarta on Thursday.

+He added that he hoped the suspension would not affect bilateral ties.

-"We have agreed, Indonesia, Australia, to respect each other, to value each other and not meddle in each other's domestic affairs," Widodo said.
+"We have already agreed that Indonesia and Australia will respect each other, to appreciate each other, and not interfere in each other's country," said Widodo.

+The president also said he hopes the problem can be resolved soon, and will not affect future joint military training between the two countries.

-Military cooperation between the two countries ranges from countertenors programs to border protection.
+Military cooperation between the two countries ranges from counter-terror programs to border protection.

 But the neighbours have had a rocky military relationship in recent years.
 Australia stopped joint training exercises with Indonesian special forces (Kopassus) after accusations of abuses by the unit in East Timor in 1999, as the territory prepared for independence.